Cherreads

 'What is he doing?'
 One kid whispered.

 As the confusion deepened, a shadow loomed from behind him.
-As he turned around, he saw the face of a young handsome but cold face.
-The young man had short silver hair and sharp eyebrows that emphasized his light grey eyes that looked devoid of any life in them.
+As he turned around, he saw the face of a young, handsome but cold face.
+The young man had short silver hair and sharp eyebrows that emphasized his light grey eyes, which looked devoid of life.

 He looked around and could see that the other kids were avoiding eye contact with this kid.
 They even stepped further away from them.